hoanghonn/design-pattern-examples/README.md

-# design-pattern-examples
+# Design Pattern Examples
-This is a collection of design pattern code in Python.
+Simple Python scripts but representing a bigger and more important aspect of designing: **Design Pattern**